Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 As for AWS vs Google Cloud comparison, Google follows Amazon rather closely – its downtimes amounted to 361 total hours.
 Azure, on the other hand, is almost six times less stable.
 The Cloud infrastructure records, on average, 1900 outage hours per year.

-This general statistics is already enough for you to understand the overall picture.
-Overall, the more locations an infrastructure uses across different zones, the better they can withstand technical issues.
+This general statistics is already enough for you to understand the big picture.
+Overall, the more locations an infrastructure uses across different zones, the better it can withstand technical issues.
 If there’s an issue in one zone, the vendor will simply redirect processes to another data processing center.
 AWS, being the leader in the number of covered zones, obviously can offer better performance.

 Downtimes